Latvia–Russia border: Border crossings

 Border crossings can also be done by air travel.
-The only international airport in Latvia is Riga International Airport which has scheduled flights among other places to Moscow and Saint Petersburg.
-The airports at Daugavpils, Liepāja, Jūrmala-Tukuma and Ventspils are also registered as border crossing points.
+The only international airport in Latvia is Riga International Airport which, prior to February 2022, used to have scheduled flights among other places to Moscow and Saint Petersburg.
+The airports at Daugavpils, Liepāja, Jūrmala-Tukuma and Ventspils are also registered as border crossing points, although not used for regular international flights.

 Following the mobilization announced in Russia related to the 2022 Russian invasion of Ukraine in September, Latvia declared state emergency for three months in border counties and closed the Pededze crossing.